Will this issue affect our business/organisation?

 How far back in time do we need to go when calculating the liability?

 The Bear case effectively says no more than the current holiday year.
 This is because the judge in Bear says any claim (which needs to be brought as an unlawful deductions claims) must be brought within three months of the last in a series of deductions.
-Although not entirely certain, the case law indicated that the first 20 days of leave are the ED days and the last 1.6 weeks are the WTR days.
-Thus when an employee receives pay for the 1.6 weeks’ WTR leave, it is arguable that this breaks the series of deductions resulting in an employee not being able to go back more than year.
+The judge said the first 20 days of leave are the ED days, the last 1.6 weeks are the WTR days.
+Thus when payment is made for the WTR leave, the series of deductions is broken resulting in an employee not being able to go back more than year.
 Although the judge in Bear allowed an appeal on this point, the union representing the employees in Bear (Unite) has announced it will not appeal further.
-Some commentators have suggested it will not be long before a further challenge is made.
+Therefore the above analysis is currently settled law, at least until it is challenged again.
+Some commentators suggest it will not be long before a further challenge is made.

 Perhaps to deter or limit such a challenge the Government has announced it has laid legislation before parliament to limit back dated claims to two years.
 It is not clear why two years has been chosen or when this runs from.
 In any event, the legislation will come into force on 1 July 2015 (applying to claims filed for deductions from pay thereafter) so we may see a flurry of activity before then from employees and their representatives.
 Now appears to be as good a time as any to address this issue if you perceive there to be a liability for your organisation.